WDI-SEA/react-development-course-materials/04-APIs and Heroku/08-film-project-part4.md

 ![](assets/bladerunner.png)

-### Task 1: Adding the API call
+### Task 1: Adding the API Call

 API calls in React are handled using the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) provided by modern browsers.

-You already have a function where you want the API call to go (`handleDetailsClick` - when a user clicks for details of a movie, you'll call the API to get those details), so your `fetch` task will work inside that function.
-You've set up the rest of your app correctly.
+You already have a function where you want the API call to go — `handleDetailsClick` — so your `fetch` task will work inside that function.
+When a user clicks for details of a movie, you'll call the API to get those details.

 #### Step 1: Set up the API key

-This step may seem challenging, but it really isn't!
+This step may seem challenging, but it's actually not.
 Here's a walk-through:

-Because TMDB isn't a public API, you'll need to get an API key to add to your `fetch()` call; then, you'll want to make sure to keep the key in a safe spot.
+Because TMDB isn't a public API, you'll need to get an API key to add to your `fetch()` call.
+Make sure to keep the key in a safe spot.

 - To gain access to the TMDB API, you'll need to get an API key from [TMDB](https://www.themoviedb.org).
-  - TMDB only gives API keys to users with accounts, sou'll have to sign up first (it's free).
-However, it will ask for your phone and address.
+  - TMDB only gives API keys to users with accounts, so you'll have to sign up first (it's free).
+However, it will ask for your phone number and address.
-  - Then, request an API key on your profile page ([further instructions](https://developers.themoviedb.org/3/getting-started)).
+  - Then, request an API key on your profile page ([further instructions here](https://developers.themoviedb.org/3/getting-started)).
-  - Once you have your API key, you need to include it in your app.
-Since you **never want to store app secrets in your repository**, you'll use the [`dotenv`](https://github.com/motdotla/dotenv) package to keep the API key in a local file.
+  - Once you have your API key, include it in your app.
+Because you **never want to store app secrets in your repository**, you'll use the [`dotenv`](https://github.com/motdotla/dotenv) package to keep the API key in a local file.

 - You'll need to install `dotenv`.
-  - Run `npm install --save dotenv` on the command line to add the dependency to your `package.json` file
+  - Run `npm install --save dotenv` on the command line to add the dependency to your `package.json` file.
   - Create a new file at the root of your project called `.env.local` (accept the system warning).
-  - In your `.env.local` file, add the line `REACT_APP_TMDB_API_KEY=<Your TMDB API v3 KEY>`
+  - In your `.env.local` file, add the line `REACT_APP_TMDB_API_KEY=<Your TMDB API v3 KEY>`.

-*Note: The `.env.local` file is in your `.gitignore` by default when you create an app with `create-react-app`, so now your secret will never leak into your repository.
-It's important to note that since this is a front-end application, the built JavaScript will contain the key, which means end-users will be able to see it.
-However, that's fine for this practice app, since you'll only be running it locally.*
+**Note**: The `.env.local` file is in your `.gitignore` by default when you create an app with `create-react-app`, so now your secret will never leak into your repository.
+Since this is a front-end application, the built JavaScript will contain the key, which means end-users will be able to see it.
+However, that's fine for this practice app because you'll only be running it locally.

-- Now you have an API key saved in `dotenv`.
-Now, point your application to it: add the following to the top of your `TMDB.js` file:
+- You now have an API key saved in `dotenv`.
+Point your application to it by adding the following code to the top of your `TMDB.js` file:

 ```js
 import dotenv from 'dotenv';